 - Spectre’s name comes from “speculative execution”.
 It breaks the isolation between different applications, which could allow an attacker to manipulate programs into leaking their secrets.
 Essentially, Spectre can steal information from one application and share it with another.
 Spectre affects Intel, ARM and AMD processors.
 It requires far more complexity in effort to take advantage of, as it requires direct access to the microchip.

-What to do to protect yourself (we can help here if you need guidance)
+What to do to Protect Yourself (we can help if you need guidance)

 Vendors are working quickly to address Meltdown, as it is the easier of the two.
 Spectre is more challenging as it requires updating the firmware of the CPU itself rather than patching the OS and browser.
 Here is where we stand as of right now.

 - Intel has released a firmware update for added hardware protection for its chips.
 The updates will be distributed through OEMs such as Dell, HP, Lenovo and others.
 Information concerning these updates can be found at the OEM websites.